713-909-6967 [email protected]

 Zen and the Art of Motorcycle Maintenance – Robert M. Pirsig

-My take of why Best Practices are believed to be so great is because Best Practices carry a sense of assurance to provide, consistently, most effective and efficient results.
-Desirability for these benefits trigger transfer of Best Practices from one organization to another.
+My take on why best practices are believed to be so great is that they carry a sense of assurance to provide consistently the most effective and efficient results.
+The desirability for these benefits triggers the transfer of Best Practices from one organization to another.
 This transfer happens via cross-pollinating agents, most likely to be consultants.

 Richard Dawkins, 1976 in his book “The Selfish Gene” coined the term “meme” as an analogy to the concept of gene.
 A meme is any unit of cultural information, such as a practice or idea, that is transmitted verbally or by repeated action from one mind to another.
 Examples include thoughts, ideas, theories, practices, habits.